octabytes/blog/content/posts/clone template/deploy-examples-apps-on-elestio-using-the-clone-template-feature/index.md

 ---
 draft: true
-title: "Deploy examples & apps on Elestio using the "clone template" feature"
+title: "Deploy examples & apps on Elestio using the 'clone template' feature"
-date: "2024-01-28"
+date: "2024-11-10"
 description: "This tutorial will show you how to use our clone template feature in CI/CD.
 We're going to use a Simple Javascript web application, but you can use any template and deploy it in the same way. 🚀

 The clone template feature was similar to forking our examples from"